carbynestack/carbynestack.github.io/docs/getting-started/deployment.md

     ```

     Alternatively, you can use the CLI tool itself to do the configuration by
-    providing the respective values (as seen above in the HEREDOC) when asked
+    providing the respective values (as seen above in the HEREDOC) when prompted
     using:

     ```shell